Createdd/Writing/articles/NLP.md

 <!-- /TOC -->

 ---
->❝The limits of my language are the limits of my world.❞ ‒ Ludwig Wittgenstein
+>"The limits of my language are the limits of my world."
+‒ Ludwig Wittgenstein
 ---